eclipse-swtimagej/SWTImageJ/README.md

 For efficiency the painting area is restricted to the visible shell or editor area.

-Many classes used the AWTEvent as an argument in the interface ij.gui.DialogListener method dialogItemChanged.
-This was ported to a SWT TypedEvent for SWT.
+In the original ImageJ implementation the AWTEvent is used as an argument with the ij.gui.DialogListener interface method dialogItemChanged.
+This was ported to a TypedEvent argument for SWT.

 ### List of some typical SWT replacements